moonwho101/DungeonStompDirectX12/README.md

 * Screen space ambient occlusion (ssao)
 * Fog, Alpha transparency and Alpha testing
 * Head bob using two sine waves
-* XBOX game controller is supported
+* XBOX game controller is supported (you can enable it in DirectInput.cpp)
 * Used "Introduction to 3D Game Programming with DirectX 12" by Frank Luna as a reference
 * Written in Microsoft C++